-Daniel Hermes is Partner at BEITEN BURKHARDT in Dusseldorf and member of the practice groups Tax Law and Family-owned Companies & the Families Behind them.
+Daniel Hermes is Partner at BEITEN BURKHARDT in Dusseldorf and member of the Tax Law practice group.
 His area of activities comprises mainly asset and succession planning for private persons as well as entrepreneurs, and advice for restructuring projects and transactions.
 Other areas of his advice are foundation tax law, charity law and tax procedural law.
 He further provides advice to his national and international clients on matters of fiscal offences and on defences against fiscal authorities, as well as representing his clients in fiscal court proceedings.

 Daniel Hermes studied tax law at the University of Applied Sciences for Finances, North Rhine-Westphalia.
 He completed his LL.M. at the University Westfälische Wilhelms-Universität in Münster in 2011, and qualified as tax advisor in 2014.
 Before entering the free economy, most recently he was a lecturer in tax law at the Fiscal Authorities of the German state of North Rhine-Westphalia.
 Daniel Hermes continues to give lectures and speeches on tax law.
 He is a member of the examination board for specialist exams for tax at the Dusseldorf chamber of tax consultants.
 In 2014, he joined BEITEN BURKHARDT as tax advisor.
 Daniel Hermes became Partner in 2019.